gradle/gradle/design-docs/play-support.md

 - Defines a Play application as-a web application
 - Provides a Play server implementation that can host a Play application.

-## Feature: Developer builds Play application distribution

-Introduce some lifecycle tasks to allow the developer to package up the Play application.
-For example, the developer may run `gradle stage` to stage the local application, or `gradle dist` to create a standalone distribution.

-- Build distribution image and zips, as per `play stage` and `play dist`
-- Integrate with the distribution plugin.

-### Implementation

-Play plugin:

-- Defines a distribution that bundles a Play server and Play application.

 ## Further features